 1. Helps You Know Yourself Better

-Knowing yourself and your personal weaknesses and strengths, not only helps you understand what to do to improve yourself but also helps in decision-making.
+Knowing yourself and your weaknesses and strengths, not only helps you understand what to do to improve yourself but also helps in decision-making.
 Better self-awareness helps you build boundaries.

 2. Allows You to Identify Areas for Improvement